Shaji Chen: Writing career

 As a writer he is known for his music and film related write-ups and autobiographical articles.
 His various articles have been published in The Hindu, Times of India, India Today, AV Max, Ananda Vikatan, The Hindu Tamil, Uyirmmai, Kalachuvadu, Theeranadhi, Vikatan Thadam, Kaalam, Kumkumam, Puthiya Thalaimurai, Sunday Indian, Andhimazhai, Padachurul, Bhashaposhini, Mathrubhumi Azhchappathippu, Madhyamam Weekly, Chandrika Weekly, Kalakaumudi, Malayalam Vaarika, Mangalam Daily, Mangalam Annual, Deepika Daily and others.

 His articles in the series Music Beyond Words were translated to Tamil by Tamil writer Jeyamohan as Sollil Adangaatha Isai.
 Published in the Tamil literary magazine Uyirmmai, this was a popular column in the Tamil serious literature.
 Another Tamil writer S. Ramakrishnan has also translated many of Shaji's articles to Tamil.
 After the first few years of these translations, Shaji started writing directly in Tamil.
 In 2016 a complete collection of his music-related articles was published by Vikatan Publications.
 In the 2023 Chennai Book Fair an updated and improved collection of his music-related articles published by Discovery Books.
 Director Mani Ratnam, Director Mysskin, Director Vasanth, Director Seenu Ramasamy, Director Vasanthabalan and Actor composer G. V. Prakash Kumar introduced and endorsed the book.

 His column named Paattinappuram (Beyond the Song), was published in the Malayalam weekly Chandrika.
 His first Book in Malayalam, 'Paattalla Sangeetham', was released by Malayalam publisher Green Books.
 Many of his Malayalam articles are published in the notable literary magazine of Malayalam, Bhashaposhini and his article series named Cinema Bhraanthinte Naalpathu Varshangal (40 Years of Cinema Craze) was published therein for one year in 2017–18.
 Portions from this series were also published as shorter chapters in Malayala Manorama Online.
 In 2019 October, Matrubhumi Books published this series as a book and it went on to be a best seller in the first week of the publication itself.

 As a music critic, Shaji appeared in national dailies such as Times of India, The Hindu, Deccan Chronicle, New Indian Express, and others.
 His monthly column in Tamil 'Cinema Veriyin 40 Aandukal was published in Vikatan Thadam Magazine.
 The last 2 chapters of the same were published in Andhimazhai Magazine.
 His columns in Tamil, Mullarumbu Marangal in Andhimazhai monthly and Isaiyezhuthu in Uyirmai monthly are well known.
-In Malayalam, the web magazine Truecopythink publishes most of his writings from 2020.
+In Malayalam, the web magazine Truecopythink published most of his writings from 2020 to 2024.